aaronkyle/social-development/README.md

 For those reading [via this site's front end](http://applied-anthro.com/), I am slowing building out navigation links and index files to guide your journey through this website.
 For now, you'll find that the site is comprised of '[old](http://applied-anthro.com/terms/social-policy/)' and 'new' layouts.
 This derives from changes I made in how content is generated and published on line.
 Please bear with me; I'll work it out.

 For those reading [via GitHub](https://github.com/aaronkyle/social-development), the repository structure will be apparent.
-Here's a few bits of orientation.
+Here're a few bits of orientation.

 ```
 archive/	# record of HTML pages generated for web front end